If ACC boycotts NC again, some legislators want UNC schools to withdraw from conference

 “I think there are a lot of conferences that would love to have North Carolina, including having a national championship basketball team join their conference,” Brody said Wednesday, referring to UNC-Chapel Hill.
 “None of the other conferences took this radical approach that the ACC did.”

-After the legislature passed HB2 – the so-called bathroom bill that required transgender individuals use public bathrooms that corresponded with the sex on their birth certificate – last year, the ACC in September pulled 10 neutral-site championships for the 2016-17 season – including a baseball tournament at Durham Bulls Athletic Park and several events in Cary.
+After the legislature passed HB2 last year, the ACC in September pulled 10 neutral-site championships for the 2016-17 season – including a baseball tournament at Durham Bulls Athletic Park and several events in Cary.

 “I don’t want to hurt athletics in North Carolina,” Brody said.
 “I just don’t support this action that they’ve taken to go beyond athletics and legislate to us.”